Japan slips into a recession and loses its spot as the world's third-largest economy

 TOKYO (AP) — Japan’s economy is now the world’s fourth-largest after it contracted in the last quarter of 2023 and fell behind Germany.

-The government reported the economy shrank at an annual rate of 0.4% in October to December, according to Cabinet Office data on real GDP, though it grew 1.9% for all of 2023.
+The government reported the economy shrank at an annual rate of 0.4% in October to December, according to Cabinet Office data on real GDP released Thursday, though it grew 1.9% for all of 2023.
 It contracted 2.9% in July-September.
 Two straight quarters of contraction are considered an indicator an economy is in a technical recession.

 Japan’s economy was the second largest until 2010, when it was overtaken by China’s.
 Japan’s nominal GDP totaled $4.2 trillion last year, while Germany’s was $4.4 trillion, or $4.5 trillion, depending on the currency conversion.